nodejs/nodejs.org/TRANSLATION.md

 # Node.js Website Translation Policy

 Node.js is a global platform and so this site has many translations.
-The translation of the site into separate languages is handled by the localization working group of the language in question.
+The translation of the site into languages other than English is handled by the localization working group of the language in question.
 If you would like to contribute to the translation of nodejs.org, please refer to the following process:

 ## For Individuals wanting to contribute